dazzledave/Low-Price-Comparison-Tool/README.md

 - For best results, use specific product names
 - Allow some time for image search processing
 - Check multiple stores for the best deals

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to submit issues and pull requests.

-- Built for Ghanaian e-commerce
-- Supports local businesses and smart shopping
-- Helps consumers find the best deals